 Indeed, its popularity really cannot be understated.
 It is an ever prevalent partner in blends across both old and new world wines.
 So it is likely that if you have drunk wine from a country where Grenache is grown in large numbers, then you’ve drunk it in one form or another.

-The Grenache Grape
+History Of The Grenache Grape

 Grenache grapes are all over the world.
 However, they most likely originated from either Sardinia Italy or Aragon where they are called Cannonau and Garnacha respectively.
 So, maybe we shouldn’t be calling it Grenache at all!
 Many would argue that it is simply native to the Aragon region of north eastern Spain.
 The other argument is that Aragonese Spaniards who occupied the Italian island Sardinia took it back with them around 600 years ago.
 While it cannot be completely confirmed which is right, it doesn’t surprise me that everyone wants to take credit for this delicious grape.

 Now for the grape itself.
 Grenache is particularly versatile in both its ability to grow and its uses thereafter, which explains its prevalence throughout the world.
 The vines themselves are thick, resembling thin tree stumps.
 This makes them incredibly sturdy and able to withstand a great deal of wind.
 It is also think-skinned and takes a long time to ripen, often being one of the last grapes on the vines.
-Due to this, the natural sugars in Grenache can reach a high level which translates to a higher alcohol content.
+Due to this, the natural sugars in Grenache can reach a high level which translates to a higher alcohol content in the wine.

 Old World Grenache

-Grenache may be synonymous with French wine in the Rhone Valley and wider France.
+It may be synonymous with French wine in the Rhone Valley and wider France.
 However, let’s begin our world tour with the primary home of this grape, where they refer to it as Garnacha.
 Although, the Italian wine of Cannonau di Sardegna deserves an honourable mention, as it by law must contain 90% Grenache, (or Cannonau), grapes.

 In Spain, Garnacha is still the second most-planted red wine grape.
 Garancha is primarily planted in the northern and eastern parts of the country.
 This includes the notable wine regions of Aragon, Montsant and Priorat.